Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

-Application of the Majorana thermodynamics to MZMs is supported by recent research from Morais Smith et. al. on the Hill thermodynamics of the 1D Kitaev chain, the 2D Kane-Mele (KM) model, and the 3D Bernevig-Hughes-Zhang (BHZ) model in the topological regime \cite{Kempkes1, Kempkes2, Kempkes3}.
+Application of Majorana-Schwinger thermodynamics to MZMs is also supported by recent research from Morais Smith et. al. on the Hill thermodynamics of the 1D Kitaev chain, the 2D Kane-Mele (KM) model, and the 3D Bernevig-Hughes-Zhang (BHZ) model in the topological regime \cite{Kempkes1, Kempkes2, Kempkes3}.
 Hill thermodynamics divides the thermodynamic potential of a finite-size many-body system into a potential for an infinite system and a separate sub-division potential containing finite-size effects \cite{Hill}, the former of which describes the bulk behavior and the boundary described by the latter.
 The topological regimes of these models host bound and unbound Majorana edge modes, and hence the thermodynamics of their boundaries should agree with our model.
-Indeed, in all three materials, Hill thermodynamics yields observables that are strikingly similar to the Majorana statistics at low temperature.
-The specific heat of the KM and BHZ edge states have a linear temperature dependence (as seen in our model), and the low temperature behavior of the BHZ specific heat $C_v/k_BT$ in the topological phase goes as $\pi/3\approx 1.05$, which is fairly close to the 2D Majorana correction factor $\frac{\pi^2}{3}\left(\frac{1}{2}-\frac{3}{\pi^2}(\log 2)^2\right)\approx 1.16$.
+Indeed, in all three materials, Hill thermodynamics yields observables that are strikingly similar to Majorana-Schwinger statistics at low temperature.
+The specific heat of the KM and BHZ edge states have a linear temperature dependence (as seen in our model), and the low temperature behavior of the BHZ specific heat $C_v/k_BT$ in the topological phase goes as $\pi/3\approx 1.05$, which is fairly close to the 2D Majorana-Schwinger correction factor $\frac{\pi^2}{3}\left(\frac{1}{2}-\frac{3}{\pi^2}(\log 2)^2\right)\approx 1.16$.
 Perhaps the most notable aspect of the Smith group's study is the entropy of the Kitaev chain boundary, which starts at a value of $\log 2$ in the topological phase and then decreases to zero with increasing temperature.
-Using Eq. \eqref{25}, we see that setting $d=0$ (corresponding to the Majorana states on the boundary) yields a value of $\gamma_0=\frac{1}{2}-\frac{3}{2^0}\left(\frac{2}{\pi}\log 2\right)^2\approx -0.084$.
+Using Eq. \eqref{25}, we see that setting $d=0$ (corresponding to the boundary states) yields a value of $\gamma_0=\frac{1}{2}-\frac{3}{2^0}\left(\frac{2}{\pi}\log 2\right)^2\approx -0.084$.
 The negative $d=0$ Majorana correction factor and $\log 2$ residual entropy agree with the results from Hill thermodynamics.
-Note that the study of Smith et. al. only considers an Abelian Berry phase, and does not consider a non-Abelian exchange statistics (just as our model does).
+Note that the study of Smith et. al. only considers an Abelian Berry phase, and does not consider a non-Abelian exchange statistics (similar to our Majorana-Schwinger model).

+Beyond the idealistic Kitaev chain model and its higher-dimensional extensions, further experimental evidence might come from the many-body effects of Majorana edge states in topological superconductors, such as FeTe$_{1-x}$Se$_x$ \cite{Ding1, Ding2} and Cu$_x$Bi$_2$Se$_3$ \cite{Sasaki,Levy}, which are defined by the presence of MZMs and could lead to the realization of Majorana statistics beyond the Dirac-type electron field amplitudes of Chamon et. al. \cite{Chamon}.